 MPLS has the potential to consolidate core networks and services, for example frame relay services, over a single common core infrastructure.
-This Recommendation defines the architecture for frame relay over MPLS core network, the carriage of frame relay control and data information and the user plane protocol stack used at the edges of the MPLS core network.
+This Recommendation defines the architecture for frame relay over MPLS core network, the transfer of frame relay control and user-data information and the user plane protocol stack used at the edges of the MPLS core network.

 This Recommendation defines two mapping modes for the provision of Frame Relay service over MPLS.
 One-to-one mode characterized by a one to one relation between a frame relay VC and a pair of unidirectional MPLS LSPs.
-The other mode is known as port mode.
-In this mode all FR VCs assigned to a port are transparently transported in one pair of MPLS LSPs.
-The method defined in this Recommendation is also known as frame relay and MPLS network interworking.
+The other mode is known as many-to-one mode.
+In this mode all FR VCs between a pair of frame relay devices (CEs) controlled by a single frame relay signalling channel may be transparently transported in one pair of MPLS LSPs.

-Note: This Recommendation does not cover Switch Virtual Connection and Soft PVC signaling between PEs.
+Note: This Recommendation does not cover Switch Virtual Connection and Soft PVC signalling between PEs.
 The control protocol for PVC status monitoring is for further study.
+The signalling and management planes are outside of the scope of this Recommendation.